 EXCHANGES.
-If you elect to have your proceeds from your Trust rolled over into a future Trust, the exchange would generally be considered a sale for federal tax purposes.
+If you elect to have your proceeds from your Trust rolled over into a future Trust, the exchange would generally be considered a sale for federal income tax purposes.

 DEDUCTIBILITY OF TRUST EXPENSES.
 Expenses incurred and deducted by your Trust will generally not be treated as income taxable to you.
 In some cases, however, you may be required to treat your portion of these Trust expenses as income.
 In these cases you may be able to take a deduction for these expenses.
 However, certain miscellaneous itemized deductions, such as investment expenses, may be deducted by individuals only to the extent that all of these deductions exceed 2% of the individual's adjusted gross income.
+Some individuals may also be subject to further limitations on the amount of their itemized deductions, depending on their income.

 FOREIGN TAX CREDIT.
 If your Trust invests in any foreign securities, the tax statement that you receive may include an item showing foreign taxes your Trust paid to other countries.
 In this case, dividends taxed to you will include your share of the taxes your Trust paid to other countries.
 You may be able to deduct or receive a tax credit for your share of these taxes.
-In addition, distributions after December 31, 2012 may be subject to a U.S. withholding tax of 30% in the case of distributions to (i) certain non-U.S. financial institutions that have not entered into an agreement with the U.S. Treasury to collect and disclose certain information and (ii) certain other non-U.S. entities that do not provide certain certifications and information about the entity's U.S. owners.

 INVESTMENTS IN CERTAIN FOREIGN CORPORATIONS.
 If the Trust holds an equity interest in any "passive foreign investment companies" ("PFICs"), which are generally certain foreign corporations that receive at least 75% of their annual gross income from passive sources (such as interest, dividends, certain rents and royalties or capital gains) or that hold at least 50% of their assets in investments producing such passive income, the Trust could be subject to U.S. federal income tax and additional interest charges on gains and certain distributions with respect to those equity interests, even if all the income or gain is timely distributed to its Unitholders.
 The Trust will not be able to pass through to its Unitholders any credit or deduction for such taxes.
 The Trust may be able to make an election that could ameliorate these adverse tax consequences.
 In this case, the Trust would recognize as ordinary income any increase in the value of such PFIC shares, and as ordinary loss any decrease in such value to the extent it did not exceed prior increases included in income.
 Under this election, the Trust might be required to recognize in a year income in excess of its distributions from PFICs and its proceeds from dispositions of PFIC stock during that year, and such income would nevertheless be subject to the distribution requirement and would be taken into account for purposes of the 4% excise tax.
-Dividends paid by PFICs will not be treated as qualified dividend income.
+Dividends paid by PFICs are not treated as qualified dividend income.